 Last but certainly not least, transportation matters.
 We will think about how we are going to get around.

-So when you are planning an international trip in 2020, you should think about a few things regarding transportation.
-Some questions to consider:
+So when you are planning an international trip, you should think about a few things regarding transportation.

 - Are you going to a city or more of a suburban area?